AdrianaCeric/Debug/README.md

 This was the first time many of us have attempted machine learning, so we learned a lot about model training, how to incorporate datasets, and integrate it into a user-friendly platform.

 ## What's next for Debug
-We are planning to expand our database of bugs, and make a mobile version.
+We are planning to expand our database of bugs and improve the machine learning model to improve the accuracy of the web application.
+We are also planning on making a mobile application for iOS and Android so the service is more convenient to use.

 ## Contributors
 Debug was created between June 5th and 7th, 2020 during the "Hack the Northeast" hackathon.